Tantura massacre: Analysis and historiography

-There are multiple testimonies that Yaacov, the mukhtar of the nearby Jewish village of Zichron Yaacov and a friend of Tantura's mukhtar, attempted to intercede on behalf of the villagers.
-In 2002, The News & Observer interviewed Jawdat Hindi, a daughter of Tantura's mukhtar, who said Yaacov "arrived, shouting at the Jewish soldiers", and, at a later point "he was crying, saying that we did not expect such a day and such a happening to our neighbors".

 Katz controversy

-In January 2000 Israeli journalist Amir Gilat published an article about the events at Tantura in Ma'ariv, focusing on the 1998 thesis of Katz.
+In January 2000 Israeli journalist Amir Gilat published an article about the events at Tantura in Ma'ariv, that drew heavily on the 1998 thesis of Haifa University's Theodore Katz, who had interviewed Israeli veterans and survivors.
 Following the publicity, Alexandroni Brigade veterans protested, and Gilat wrote a follow-up piece including their denial that a massacre had occurred.
-The veterans sued Katz for libel (asking for 1 million shekels, or $321,000, in damages).
+The veterans subsequently sued Katz for libel (asking for 1 million shekels, or $321,000, in damages).

 In the resulting court case, after two days' cross-examination, Katz agreed to an out-of-court settlement that involved him signing a statement nullifying the conclusions of his research, namely that extrajudicial killings were committed after the surrender of the village.
-The next day at court, judge Drora Pilpel announced the case close.
+The next day at court, Judge Drora Pilpel announced the case closed.
 Katz, however, then attempted to rescind his statement, explaining that he had signed it in a "moment of weakness that he already deeply regretted", and that it "did not represent what he really felt about his work".
-After several further hours of deliberation, judge Pilpel upheld the decision to close "based on her conviction that a contract between parties must be respected, though "she emphasized that her decision did not relate in any way to the content, accuracy or veracity of the libel suit".
+After several further hours of deliberation, Judge Pilpel upheld the decision to close "based on her conviction that a contract between parties must be respected, though "she emphasized that her decision did not relate in any way to the content, accuracy or veracity of the libel suit".
 Katz subsequently appealed to the Supreme Court, which upheld the decision of the lower court for the same reasons.

 In the wake of this case, the University of Haifa suspended Katz's degree, which had originally received a grade of 97%, inviting him to revise his thesis.
 The paper was sent out to five external examiners, a majority (3:2) of whom failed it.
 Katz was subsequently awarded a "non-research" MA.